The Orange Peels: Background, formation and Square (1994–1997)

-In its early days, the group was an outgrowth of singer-songwriter Allen Clapp's fictional band Allen Clapp and his Orchestra, credited for Clapp's debut album One Hundred Percent Chance of Rain (The Bus Stop Label, 1994).
+The group originated as an offshoot of singer-songwriter Allen Clapp's fictitious band, "Allen Clapp and His Orchestra," which received recognition for Clapp's first album, "One Hundred Percent Chance of Rain" (The Bus Stop Label, 1994).
 Soon after the album's release, Clapp's high school friend Larry Winther reappeared after touring with garage-rock phenomenon The Mummies for four years.
 Clapp (guitar, vocals), Pries (bass), and Winther (drums) formed an energetic 3-piece in Redwood City, taking the fictional name from Clapp's first album.
 The orchestra played throughout the Bay Area and worked up new material for a second album, which they began recording at home on a four-track cassette recorder.

 Soon after, music critic Jud Cost introduced Clapp to local producer Jeff Saltzman, who took on the task of engineering and producing the record in a double-wide mobile home in Campbell, California called Mysterious Cove Studios.
 Around this time, Maz Kattuah—Winther's bandmate from the Mummies—joined the orchestra on lead guitar.
 However, with the band's first recording session nearing, it was decided that Winther would be better on guitar, and Kattuah on the drums.
 The switch was made, but Kattuah soon left the group due to an increasing tour schedule with The Phantom Surfers.

 A session drummer, Bob Vickers, was hired for the initial recording sessions (Saltzman and Vickers had recorded under the name Cerebral Corps. in the early 1990s).
-The Santa Cruz drummer immediately clicked with the band, and he was soon asked to join as a member in 1995.
+The Santa Cruz drummer was soon asked to join as a member in 1995.
 As sessions progressed, the band received offers from several labels to release the recordings.
 The group signed with Chicago-based Minty Fresh Records in late 1996, but the label wanted the band to finish the album with a different producer.

-Clapp and his cohort flew to Minneapolis in winter to finish the album with producer-engineer Bryan Hanna, recording several of the songs live in the studio.
-The renewed energy of the experience transformed the group into a band distinct from Allen Clapp and his Orchestra.
-They officially became The Orange Peels in the early months of 1997, and their debut album, Square, was released in the late summer of that year.
-The album received much critical acclaim, and was nominated for two California Music Awards; best debut album and best independent album.
+The band traveled to Minneapolis during the winter season to finalize the album under the supervision of producer-engineer Bryan Hanna.
+In the studio, they performed numerous tracks live, reinvigorating the group and creating a new identity separate from Allen Clapp and his Orchestra.
+Consequently, the group formally adopted the name "The Orange Peels" in the initial months of 1997, and their first album, Square, was launched in the late summer of the same year.
+The album received high critical praise and was nominated for two California Music Awards: Best Debut Album and Best Independent Album.